WRITING WORKSHOP: THE BEST STRUCTURE WE HAVE FOR INDEPENDENCE AND DIFFERENTIATION

 3. Managing Time

 Because every student will be at a different stage of the writing process at any given time, they must learn to orchestrate their own writing time.
+In a single writing period, they might make some revisions to an existing draft, do some research for an upcoming project and have a peer conference with a friend.
 A WRITING LOG helps students plan their writing time and record what they accomplished during that time, also a useful assessment tool for teachers.

 Writers revise and edit (“polish to publish”) their best pieces of writing to share with an audience.
 Not everything will – or should – go to publication.
 In HIP Education Director Lori Jamison’s book Marvelous Minilessons for Teaching Intermediate Writing, she suggests that students publish one out of every three pieces they write.
 Read more about the “Publishing Journey” here.